magento/devdocs/.github/CONTRIBUTING.md

 * Write content and commit.
 Need help, see our [templates](#templates).
 * Create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
 Fill out as much info as possible and link any GitHub issues.

 **Note:** If you have not signed the [Magento Contributor Agreement](http://www.magento.com/legaldocuments/mca), the PR will provide a link to complete.
-All contributors are required to submit the form and agree to the terms.
+All contributors are required to submit the form and agree to the terms to complete it.

-**TIP:** If you are not sure where to start contributing, you can check GitHub issues: [help wanted](https://github.com/magento/devdocs/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and [good first issue](https://github.com/magento/devdocs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+**TIP:** If you are not sure where to start contributing, check out our GitHub issues labeled [help wanted](https://github.com/magento/devdocs/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and [good first issue](https://github.com/magento/devdocs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ## Contribution guidelines
 We use [Markdown](http://daringfireball.net/projects/markdown/) to write our documentation, which is a simple markup language that we convert to HTML using [Kramdown](http://kramdown.gettalong.org/syntax.html).